 Hiking (and biking) opportunities…

-If you’ve never heard of COLORADO TRAIL, it extends for some 486 miles and winds its way all the way to Denver.
-We actually did meet a guy at the trailhead that had just completed the whole trail.
+COLORADO TRAIL extends for some 486 miles and winds its way all the way to Denver.
+We actually did meet a guy at the trailhead that had just completed the whole stretch of the trail.
 Pretty impressive, right?

 JUNCTION CREEK TRAIL